 Today’s dairy farm might not look like what you’d expect—the old red barn, a charmingly run-down tractor.
 It’s not because we’ve lost the romance of the American farm.
 We love what we do and where we do it.
-In fact, we’ve been doing it long enough to make huge strides in efficiencies that tackle today’s environmental challenges head on.
+In fact, we’ve been doing it long enough to make huge strides in efficiencies that tackle today’s environmental challenges head-on.

-Here’s how we’re meeting our Net Zero Initiative by 2050:
+Here are the goals for meeting our Net Zero Initiative by 2050: